scp-079/screen/pages/etc/how.md

 # Self Hosting Instructions

-This article takes SCP-079-PM as an example to show how to build your own SCP-079 series robot.
+This article takes SCP-079-PM as an example to show how to build your own SCP-079 series bots.
 The environment used in the article is Debian 10, Python 3.7.3, and the user name of the system is `scp`.

 See also: [The Reason Why You Should Host Your Own Bots](/suggestions/)